pabloelustondo/Data-Insights/README.txt

 Note: Data Analytics Dashboard(DAD) is only the client side for now, server side coming soon
 Note: We recommend using WebStorm as IDE but this is not necessary.

+If using WebStorm, after npm install is done, our suggestion is to rigth click on the package.json and execute the 'start' task from there.
+In the case of DAD the start takes care of everything (builds and runs).
+In case of ODa you need to build.